-Resilio Connect Agents create a hidden .sync directory with some service files in the root of synchronized folder.
-It is created for all agents in Sync and Script jobs.
-In transfer jobs - only destination agents have it.
+Resilio Connect Agents create a hidden .sync directory with some service files in the root of a synchronized folder.
+It is created for all agents in Synchronization and Script jobs.
+In Distribution and Consolidation jobs - only destination agents have it.

-By this directory the agent recognized the folder it shall work in.
-Deleting .sync folder for an active Job renders error message for agent.
+By this directory the Agent recognized the folder it shall work in.
+Deleting .sync folder for an active Job renders error message for the Agent.

 1) Archive folder.
 This is the folder with file version and files deleted from remote agents.
 Read more about Archive here.
 It's always created.
 If Archive folder is deleted, Agent won't be able to store files here until restarted.

 If agent is removed from job or job itself is removed, Archive remains on disk.

 3) ID file.
 Identifier of directory.
 It is unique for each agent in each job.
 Deleting or changing ID file causes "error with ID file" .

 If agent is removed from job or job itself is deleted, ID file is removed from disk as well.

 4) IgnoreList.
 A plaintext file which keeps rules for items that Agent will ignore.
 Read more about IgnoreFile here.

 If agent is removed from job or job itself is removed, IgnoreList remains on disk.